-The FCA and the PRA co-ordinate in their supervision of insurers generally under the framework set out in the Memorandum of Understanding described above.
+The FCA and the PRA co-ordinate in their supervision of insurers generally under the framework set out in the MoU described above.
 However, in the case of 'with-profits' policies, special arrangements are needed.
-A separate Memorandum of Understanding sets out how the PRA and the FCA work together in order appropriately to protect the interests of 'with-profits' policyholders.(4)
+A separate MoU sets out how the PRA and the FCA work together to appropriately protect the interests of 'with-profits' policyholders.14